Consultants have a lot of their plates. To execute on their many jobs, they need the right tools.

 Being able to break down the various customer segments of a business is important for creating targeted marketing campaigns, onboarding experiences and product offerings.

 It can also be helpful to visualize each segment concurrently, to compare the similarities and differences between each segment.
+We suggest using a comparison infographic for this.
 This can help consultants identify gaps and opportunities in the client’s product and processes.

 IMPORTANT: Brand Your Visuals